Phantom fluid cosmology: Impact of a phantom hidden sector on cosmological observables: CMB and large scale structure

 This motivates us to reconsider our main results for the parameter distributions, Fig.~\ref{fig:cosmomc_m_red}, with respect to the cosmological tensions.
 In particular, we want to determine whether there exist models within the $\Lambda\text{CDM}\phi\nu_s$ scenario that can ameliorate the tensions, while remaining compatible with all the cosmological data.
-Fig.~\ref{fig:H0tension} shows the same correlation plot between the parameters as in Fig.~\ref{fig:cosmomc_m_red}, restricted to those models that resolve the $H_0$ and $S_8$ tensions within the $1\sigma$ level.
+Figure~\ref{fig:H0tension} shows the same correlation plot between the parameters as in Fig.~\ref{fig:cosmomc_m_red}, restricted to those models that resolve the $H_0$ and $S_8$ tensions within the $1\sigma$ level.
 Interestingly, both tensions can be resolved in a narrow region of the parameter space with $w_{\nu_s} \sim 0.3$ and $\Omega_g \sim 0.3 - 0.5$, forcing both $\Omega_{\Lambda}$ and $\Omega_m$ to decrease from their Planck 2018 best-fit values.
 In our MCMC chains, only about $0.015\%$ of the models can address both tensions, while keeping a total $\chi^2$ comparable to that of the $\Lambda$CDM model.

 However, this does not constitute a successful resolution of the $H_0+S_8$ tensions, because it comes at the expense of creating new ones.
-In Table \ref{tab:best_params_m} we compare the goodness of the fit for these models (3rd column) to $\Lambda$CDM (2nd column).
+In Table \ref{tab:best_params_m} we compare the goodness of the fit for these models (third column) to $\Lambda$CDM (second column).
 Although the fit to Dark Energy Survey (DES) data improves, that to Planck, BAO and Pantheon degrades, resulting in a significantly worse global fit, with $\Delta\chi^2 \simeq 26$.

 Nevertheless, we find that the $\Lambda$CDM$\phi\nu_s$ model can ameliorate the $H_0$ tension to the $\sim 3\sigma$ level, with $H_0 \simeq 69.8\,\,\text{km/s/Mpc}$, while simultaneously addressing the $S_8$ tension.
 This is shown in the third column of Table~\ref{tab:best_params_m}, for the best-fit $\Lambda$CDM$\phi\nu_s$ model.
 Coincidentally, this model predicts $\Omega_g \sim 0.15$, which is the same value that was preferred by the Pantheon type Ia supernovae in Fig.~\ref{fig:SN_likelihood}.
 The net improvement of $\Delta\chi^2 = -8.8$ relative to $\Lambda$CDM provides a mild preference of the ghost model, based on the Akaike and Bayesian Information Criteria~\cite{Cavanaugh:2019olr,CavanaughJosephE2012TBic}.
+Similar conclusions were drawn in Ref.~\cite{Gangopadhyay:2023nli} applied to generic phantom dark energy models.